sveltekit-i18n/lib/docs/README.md

 <!-- this modifier definition uses `eq` modifier by default -->
 {{placeholder; placeholder_value:Interpolation value;}}
 ```

-In case the placeholder value is not matched and you don't specify the `default` value, modifier returns an empty string.

 You are allowed to use nested `placeholders` and `modifiers` within your modifier definition.